-- Browse to gitlab.tue.nl and click the TU/e login button - Take the steps you usually take to login to your TU/e account - E-mail your username (that starts with @) to (one of) the tutors (only one group member has to send his username) - Once we have added you to your group's project, you will receive an e-mail with the link to your repository - You can then add your colleagues to your project and start collaborating!
+- Browse to gitlab.tue.nl and click the TU/e login button - Take the steps you usually take to login to your TU/e account - E-mail your username (that starts with @) to Busra Sen (only one group member has to send their username) - Once we have added you to your group's project, you will receive an e-mail with the link to your repository - You can then add your colleagues to your project and start collaborating!

-Once added to gitlab you can clone your groups repository using (fill in the name of your group for 'robot-name', or copy the whole link from the GitLab page of your group):
+Once added to gitlab you can clone your groups repository using (fill in the your group number for <NN>, or copy the whole link from the GitLab page of your group):

 '''

-cd ~/emc
+cd ~/mrc

-git clone https://gitlab.tue.nl/mobile-robot-control-2022/robot-name.git
+git clone https://gitlab.tue.nl/mobile-robot-control-2023/exercises-group-<NN>.git

 shared_project

 '''

-This will create a directory called 'shared\project' in which you will find the files that someone else committed.
+This will create a directory called 'shared_project' in which you will find the files that someone else committed.
 Now, this is just a normal git repository to which you can make changes, commit and from which you can push your commits to the server.